SmarterApp/TestScoreGuide/scores/grade11ela.md

 The student exceeded the grade eleven standard for English language arts and is ready for future coursework.

 **Oregon Community College and Public university course placement agreements:**
-Under these agreements—which are a collaboration of the Community College Presidents,  University Provosts, the Higher Education Coordinating Commission (HECC), and the Oregon Department of Education—the student's Smarter Balanced test scores can factor into the processes for student placement into entry-level credit bearing college courses without need for additional placement testing.
+Under these agreements—which are a collaboration of the Community College Presidents,  University Provosts, the Higher Education Coordinating Commission (HECC), and the Oregon Department of Education—the student's assessment scores can factor into the processes for student placement into entry-level credit bearing college courses without need for additional placement testing.
 The student's Level 2 overall score indicates he or she is not yet demonstrating readiness for mathematics college-level coursework.
 Review the information on the [HECC College Course Placement Web page](http://www.oregon.gov/highered/policy-collaboration/Pages/placement.aspx).

 - [Sample item: Reading](http://sampleitems.smarterbalanced.org/Item/Details?bankKey=187&itemKey=3109)
 - [Sample item: Writing](http://sampleitems.smarterbalanced.org/Item/Details?bankKey=187&itemKey=3058)